Links on Android Authority may earn us a commission. Learn more.

 Editor’s note: We will regularly update this list of the best smartphone photography accessories as new products launch.

 A tripod is one of the first smartphone photography accessories you buy when getting into this art.
-It is a simple tool that doesn’t need to cost much but will offer plenty of benefits while shooting.
-The Manfrotto Pixi Mini (shown above) costs less than $30.
+It is a simple tool that doesn’t need to cost much but will offer many shooting benefits.
+And since smartphone photography is all about mobility, you want your tripod to be small and convenient to carry.
+The Manfrotto Pixi Evo (shown above) is one of our favorites.

-A tripod can be used for long exposure photography, which is when shutter speed is slowed down.
-This technique can be used to create light trails, smooth out fluids, and better expose images without increasing the ISO (which affects photo quality).
+A tripod can be used for long exposure photography when the shutter speed is slowed down.
+This technique can create light trails, smooth out fluids, and better expose images without increasing the ISO (which affects photo quality).
 Using a tripod can also reduce motion blur or shaky videos.
-Not to mention it really helps to have the camera static when learning composition, giving you more time and freedom to properly frame a scene.
+It helps to have the camera static when learning composition, giving you more time and freedom to frame a scene properly.

 Save for a few exceptions, a smartphone’s rear camera is significantly better than the one in the front.
-Taking a selfie with the rear shooter is no easy feat, though.
-The timer forces you to rush.
+Taking a selfie with the rear shooter is no easy feat, though, and it’s no fun having to rush for a timer.
 You can get yourself a remote shutter control to avoid the hassles and get the best selfie your phone can produce.
 These work via Bluetooth and allow the user to trigger the shutter from a distance.

 Smartphones are becoming more versatile thanks to the implementation of multiple cameras and lenses.
 While these help, they don’t come close to what you can do with these larger, external lenses.
 Not to mention, these lenses can usually be attached to a wide variety of devices, giving you more freedom of choice when it comes to smartphones.